w3c/wot-testing/events/2023.03.Online/README.md

 ## Priorities
 Resolving the following assertions should be prioritized for each deliverable.
+Note: these priorities were assigned by task forces and during the testing call.
+If anyone in the WG disagrees with these priorities they should email team-wot@w3.org or attend the Testfest to ask for a revision (or submit a PR against this README).

 ### Architecture
 See the [WoT Architecture 1.1 Developer Meeting Presentation](https://docs.google.com/presentation/d/16Ow5rPjnojdl693pqkOhoc5bNCBIMOYZvJQC9wHZGsk/edit?usp=sharing)